ViaScientific/vfdocs/docs/ViaFoundry/pipeline_example.md

 1. Quality Control: The pipelines utilize FastQC to assess the quality of the sequencing reads and generate quality control outputs.
-    Additionally, optional processes such as read quality filtering (trimmomatic), read quality trimming (trimmomatic), and adapter removal (cutadapt) can be employed to further refine the data.
+    Additionally, optional processes such as read quality filtering (Trimmomatic), read quality trimming (Trimmomatic), and adapter removal (CutAdapt) can be employed to further refine the data.
 2. Counting and Filtering: To estimate the abundance of both standard and predefined sets of genomic loci (e.g., rRNAs, miRNAs, tRNAs, piRNAs, snoRNAs, ERCC), the pipelines employ tools like